 The first step is to install the Routing and Remote Access (RRAS) role on Windows Server.
 To speed up the process, I will use PowerShell instead of UI.

 On your RRAS server, open Windows PowerShell and run the following command:

 # Add RRAS Role

 Once the role is installed, you can verify that the Routing and Remote Access console is installed by typing the following command: rrasmgmt.msc

 The service will show stopped at this stage, we will complete the configuration in the next section (Configure Windows RRAS).

 Create Azure-side resources

-In this section, I will create all the Azure side resources that were mentioned in the prerequisites section.
-To speed up the process, I will be using the Azure CLI.
+In this section, we will create all the Azure side resources that were mentioned in the prerequisites section.
+To speed up the process, we will be using the Azure CLI.